Methamphetamine Deaths Soar, Hitting Black And Native Americans Especially Hard

 "So this is huge and it's basically almost the equivalent to the increase of overdose deaths we're seeing for fentanyl and other synthetic opioids," she says.

-According to the latest estimates from the CDC, roughly 96,000 Americans died from drug overdoses over the most recent 12-month period where data is available.
+According to the latest estimates from the CDC, roughly 96,000 Americans died from drug overdoses over the most recent 12-month period from which data is available.

 Roughly 15% to 20% of those fatalities appear to involve methamphetamines, often contaminated with fentanyl.